slambert/owlgroupsms/README.md

 # Owl Group SMS Application

-This is the documented steps to configure the Group SMS application using the Twilio Console.
+Below are the documented steps to configure the Group SMS application using the Twilio Console.

-After, is documentation for developers.
+After is documentation for developers.

 This application setup steps, and program, are variations of the Broadcast setup in the blog:
 [How To: Set Up SMS Broadcasts in Five Minutes](https://www.twilio.com/blog/2017/12/how-to-set-up-sms-broadcasts-in-five-minutes.html)